 2. Tell the truth or say nothing ~ At the border dishonesty can lead to denied entry and misrepresentation charges that can result in a temporary or a permanent bar from entry to the U.S. On the other hand, disclosure of Cannabis use could be problematic.
 While there are legal arguments as to what constitutes a criminal admission and answering a question relating to Cannabis use affirmatively may not ultimately constitute an admission of a crime, this will be little consolation if you are denied entry to the US and your future travel is jeopardized.
 Your other option is to remain silent and, if necessary, to withdraw your ‘application’ for entry to the U.S. Unfortunately, the disclosure issue is still evolving and at the time of writing there is no fail proof approach.

 3. Do not wear or carry Cannabis paraphernalia ~ While you are required to answers questions put to you be USCBP in an honest and straightforward manner, you are not required to volunteer your life story.
-In this vein, we recommend against wearing items of clothing that indicate or could infer Cannabis use and urge people to refrain from bringing any type Cannabis paraphernalia to the border.
+In this vein, we recommend against wearing items of clothing that indicate or could infer Cannabis use and urge people to refrain from bringing any type of Cannabis paraphernalia to the border.

 4. You can be refused entry for business travel ~ If you work in the Cannabis industry you may be refused entry for business travel, even if you are travelling to a U.S. state where Cannabis is legal.
 If you are entering the US for unrelated reasons, you may also be scrutinized.